COMPANION TO CANTO XXXVII

-- Sailor … court – By a presidential order of March 1839, van Buren stipulated that sailors could not be lashed save by court order (Bancroft 226-7).
+- sailor/ not to be lashed save by court – By a presidential order of March 1839, van Buren stipulated that sailors could not be lashed save by court order (Bancroft 226-7).

-- Land… Clay – van Buren was in favour of the so-called “pre-emption,” a measure giving squatters in the West the right to buy the land they occupied at a dumping price.
+- land/ to actual settler (as against Mr Clay) – van Buren was in favour of the so-called “pre-emption,” a measure giving squatters in the West the right to buy the land they occupied at a dumping price.
 This contravened Henry Clay’s policy to gradually sell the lands in the West to people with money to buy them and use the proceeds in civil works across the nation (“The American System,” also favoured by John Quincy Adams).
 However, by the end of the 1830s, illegal occupation of territories in the West had become so widespread that pre-emption became a fait accompli and was passed into law in 1841 (Van Atta 339).